 Whatever you’re planting this summer, follow these four easy, energy-efficient tips to make your garden greener.

 Don’t get stumped by the summer heat.
-“Leaf” your A/C on 72 and plant a shade tree instead!
+“Leaf” your A/C on 78 degrees and plant a shade tree instead!

-For best results, plant deciduous shade trees about 15-20 feet from your home on the east-facing side to shade your house in the morning, and on the west-facing side to shade your house in the afternoon and night.
-For helpful tree-planting tips, check out PSO’s Tree Tip guide.
+For best results, plant deciduous shade trees about 15-20 feet away from your home on the east-facing side to shade your house in the morning, and on the west-facing side to shade your house in the afternoon and night.
+For helpful tree planting tips, check out PSO’s Tree Tip Guide.

-When it comes to lighting your backyard at night, what better solution than the biggest “light” there is: the sun?
+When it comes to lighting your backyard at night, take advantage of the biggest light there is: the sun!
 Okay, so the sun takes a nap every night, but you can still store its energy for nighttime use with solar landscape lighting.

 Solar landscape lighting comes in many shapes and sizes, as well as several stylish designs, to give your garden some gusto.

-Energy Star LED lights use up to 90% less energy than incandescent lights, while still delivering that delightful, whitish-yellow glow that looks great in any garden.
-You can also get instant savings from PSO when you shop at participating retailers.
+ENERGY STAR LED lights use up to 75% less energy than incandescent lights, while still delivering that delightful glow that looks great in any garden.